 ART AND MUSIC

-Although it’s not the shoujo–type art, I normally crave for in visual novels (laughs), the artwork was nonetheless, fantastic for this game.
+Although it’s not the shoujo–type art, I normally crave in visual novels (laughs), the artwork was nonetheless, fantastic for this game.
 I personally love the character designs and thought they were absolutely adorable, esp. my sons Jimmy and officer Chang. ( ´ ▽ ` )

-The carefully curated bgms, blended perfectly to the game’s well-crafted atmosphere.
+The carefully curated bgms, blended perfectly with the game’s well-crafted atmosphere.
 I liked how each main characters have their own theme and while they’re not fully voiced, the game added pre-lap dialogues for each main cast, so you can hear them talk before you read their letters.
 The OP song, “Ω2πⱯ” was also one of my personal favorites as it did a great job laying out the game’s enigmatic vibe.